Austinburg, Ohio

 Austinburg is a census-designated place in northern Austinburg Township, Ashtabula County, Ohio, United States.
-It has a post office with the ZIP code 44010.
 It lies at the intersection of State Routes 45 and 307.
-As of the 2010 census it had a population of 516, out of a total population of 2,197 in Austinburg Township.
+As of the 2020 census it had a population of 505, out of a total population of 2,197 in Austinburg Township.

 Austinburg was laid out ca. 1800 by Judge Eliphalet Austin, and named for him.

 Austinburg is home to a large white wooden rocking chair, measuring approximately 25 feet tall.